 Women’s Business: 17th-Century Female Pharmacists

-During the 17th-century many women were skilled in making medicinal home remedies, but only a few women ran their own apothecaries and competed with male physicians for the right to make and prescribe medicines.
+Although many were skilled in making medicinal home remedies, only a few women ran their own apothecaries, competing with males for the right to make and prescribe medicines.

 In early modern England women were expected to learn the basic techniques needed to make home remedies.
 They followed old traditions of making medicines to treat their extended families, and poor women often sold herbs and medicines to support their families.
 Some women kept kitchen gardens that included medicinal plants for their own use, while rich housewives provided medical assistance to people on their estates.
 Wealthy households even had separate stillrooms in which women prepared distillates.
 Apothecaries, in turn, provided advice and more complex remedies to patients.